orensk/League-of-Legends-Pro-Data-Analysis/README.md

 ## Does Team Side Affect Gameplay Outcomes?
-I will be doing analysis on League of Legends Pro Game Data from 2022. <br> In League of Legends you play on either the Red side or the Blue side of the map.
-While these sides are intended to be perfectly balanced, there are a few ways in which the map and camera orientation can affect gameplay differently for each side.
-I intend to analyze whether or not there are visible effects on outcomes such as:
+_This analysis was done on League of Legends Pro Game Data from 2022._ <br>

+In League of Legends the two teams play on either the Red side or the Blue side of the map. <br>
+While these sides are intended to be perfectly balanced, there are a few ways in which the map-structure and camera orientation can affect gameplay differently for each side.
+In pro matches teams are allowed to choose between red or blue side.
+Throughout the history of the game, teams have favored blue side over red.
+This could either be due to the pick ban order for the given side or due to the sides affecting gameplay outcomes. <br>

+I intend to analyze whether or not there are visible effects on gameplay outcomes such as:
 - Winrate
 - Objective control
 - Gold accumulation
 - XP accumulation

 ## Data Cleaning Process

+#### Data Introduction:
+- Structure: 149,232 rows × 123 columns
+- Relevant Columns: 'gamelength' (Game Time in Seconds), 'result' (Win/Loss), 'firstbaron' (Took/Lost First Baron), 'barons' (Number of Barons Taken by Team), 'firstblood' (Took/Lost First Blood), 'firstdragon' (Took/Lost First Dagon), 'dragons' (Number of Dragons Taken by Team), 'firstherald' (Took/Lost First Rift Herald), 'firsttower' (Took/Lost First Tower), 'golddiffat10' (Gold Diff vs Other Team at 10 Minutes), 'xpdiffat10' (XP Diff vs Other Team at 10 Minutes), 'golddiffat15' (Gold Diff vs Other Team at 15 Minutes), 'xpdiffat15' (XP Diff vs Other Team at 15 Minutes), 'gameid' (ID for given game), 'side' (Red/Blue team side)

 #### The Initial Data: